• Reviews

 Important Nutrient Diet

 Nutrients from diet give the body energy, building substances, and tools to protect from invaders.
-An important nutrient diet is a diet that is full of essential nutrients.
-Without the proper nutrients, the body would starve, would be sluggish, and not be able to function at its full potential.
+A critical nutrient diet is a diet that is full of essential nutrients.
+Without the proper nutrients, the body would starve, be sluggish, and be unable to function at its full potential.

 The Western diet is full of processed and missing substances.
 Sugar, heated oils, white flour, meat with antibiotics, and the lack of vegetables, minerals, proteins, and vitamins throw the body out the balance.

-We see results in the street or on airplanes when people cannot fit in the seat.
+We see results in the street or airplanes when people cannot fit in the seat.

 Individuals who consume a typical American diet can miss these vital nutrients: